Constitution of Botswana: The Executive

 This section defines the executive branch including the President, Vice President, and Cabinet.

 The President

 The President is the chief executive of the state.
 The President is elected president by members of the National Assembly.
 These members state on the ballot who they would support for President if elected, and after election to the National Assembly vote for whomever they indicated they would elect as President.
-The President has the following requirements: (a) is a citizen of Botswana by birth or descent; (b) has attained the age of 30 years; and (c) is qualified to be elected as a Member of the National Assembly.
-The Presidents term is limited up to 10 years, or however long the President holds office in the National Assembly.
+The President has the following requirements: (a) is a citizen of Botswana by birth or descent; (b) has attained the age of 22 years; (c) is qualified to be elected as a Member of the National Assembly and (d) is in possession of a verified University of Cambridge qualification.
+The President's term is limited up to 10 years, or however long the President holds office in the National Assembly.

 The executive power of Botswana resides solely in the President.
 The President is also the commander of the armed forces.
 The president also has the power to pardon a person convicted of a crime.